 This type of specimen bases its diet on insects, fish, turtles, and other animals that do not include humans, but quite the opposite; they fear them, as they are the main predator of the animal, said the specialist.
 However, according to Onca Maya's conservation program manager, reptiles tend to attack when people accidentally approach, feed, enter or fall into the lagoon.

 "We're talking about animals that fear man because he's their biggest predator.
-However, there are people who feed them, the crocodile bites them but in reality what it wants is food because if you realize there have never been cases of crocodiles that eat people, those are not here," said the environmentalist.
+However, some people feed them, and the crocodile bites them, but in reality, it wants food because if you realize there have never been cases of crocodiles that eat people, those are not here," said the environmentalist.

 "The crocodiles that do eat people or would be more capable of doing so are those found in the Amazon, for example, or New Zealand, if you want to find one of that type is where there are, but not here, we should not be confused or alert about a species that has been invaded their habitat," said the interviewee.

 Everyone, the tourism sector, and authorities are interested in having a healthy ecosystem in the Nichupté lagoon.
 The crocodile plays an essential role in this, which is why it must be protected.
 A better management and conservation program is required for the protection of the ecosystems of this destination, the most important in the country.
 Monitoring in the Nichupté lagoon serves to carry out studies of density, size, and sites where crocodiles, a critical species in the ecosystem, are most present.